STORM-IRIT/Radium-Engine/doc/concepts/forwardrenderer.md

     *   saves the "Diffuse" aspect of the object,
     *   saves the "Specular" aspect of the object.

-In this pass, each Ra::engine::RenderObject is drawn with the Ra::Engine::RenderTechnique::Z_PREPASS argument so that the corresponding shader (if it exists) will be activated before draw call.
+In this pass, each Ra::Engine::RenderObject is drawn with the Ra::Engine::Z_PREPASS argument so that the corresponding shader (if it exists) will be activated before draw call.
-(``ro->render( renderParameters, viewingParameters, RenderTechnique::Z_PREPASS );``)
+(``ro->render( renderParameters, viewingParameters, DefaultRenderingPasses::Z_PREPASS );``)

-Note that the  shader associated to  the Ra::Engine::RenderTechnique::Z_PREPASS pass must draw only fully opaque fragments.
+Note that the  shader associated to the Ra::Engine::Z_PREPASS pass must draw only fully opaque fragments.
 Fully transparent ones (rejected by a masking information such as mask texture) and blend-able ones (those with an opacity factor alpha les than one) must be discarded.